What is ethylene oxide?

 Which cancers are associated with exposure to ethylene oxide?

 Lymphoma and leukemia are the cancers most frequently reported to be associated with occupational exposure to ethylene oxide.
+Stomach and breast cancers may also be associated with ethylene oxide exposure.

 How can exposures be reduced?